AmirMustafa/AmirMustafa/README.md

   <img height="225" src="https://github-readme-stats.vercel.app/api/top-langs/?username=AmirMustafa&theme=light"/>
 </a>

 I'm a Javascript Full Stack and Consultant.
-I work at Tata Consultancy Services and you've stumbled upon my personal slice of the Github – a place where I push the fruits of my curiousity, things I learn and am passionate about, as well as the outcome of the work I do and can share publicly.
+I have good experience in JavaScript and you've stumbled upon my personal slice of the Github – a place where I push the fruits of my curiousity, things I learn and am passionate about, as well as the outcome of the work I do and can share publicly.

 Here are some ideas to get you started:

-- 🔭 I'm currently working on TAMM, Abu Dhabi government Project with React.js, Node.js, Camunda and Express.js
+- 🔭 I'm currently working on TAMM Project, an Abu Dhabi government initiative with React.js, Node.js, Camunda and Express.js
 - 📝 I write stuff at medium.com
 - 🌱 I’m currently learning/exploring AWS Cloud .
 - :rocket: Always ready to collaborate for Dev Experiments